-Attested: AI Regno at the end of iter 7, 20 Roman miles from Clausentum.
+Attested: Regno at the end of iter 7 of the Antonine Itinerary, 20 Roman miles from Clausentum.

 Where: Lepe, on the Solent, at the end of Roman road Margary 423, probably by Stone Farm SZ457992 (Clarke, 2003).

-Name Origin: This name has clearly assimilated (as R&S suggested) to Latin regnum ‘kingship, kingdom’, but the location does not really suit a major power centre.
+Name Origin: This name has clearly assimilated (as Rivet & Smith suggested) to Latin regnum ‘kingship, kingdom’, but the location does not really suit a major power centre.
 A better fit may be PIE *reig- ‘to reach, to stretch out’, which led to the sailing term reach, meaning to hold a straight course for a while, seen also in Regulbio.

-Notes This analysis leaves unsettled the relationship with RC's Navimago regentium, RC's Raxtomessasenua, and Ptolemy's Ριγνοι people.
+Notes This analysis leaves unsettled the relationship with the Cosmography's Navimago regentium and Raxtomessasenua, and Ptolemy's Ριγνοι people.
 More work needed!

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.